Why This Matters

 | "What is a fencing token?" | Distributed systems depth | "A monotonically increasing value assigned when a lock is acquired.
 The protected resource rejects operations with stale fencing tokens.
 This prevents split-brain where two processes both believe they hold the lock." |

-| "Why not use distributed locks with Redis?" | Understanding of Redlock limitations | "Redis-based distributed locks (Redlock) have partial failure modes — clock skew, GC pauses, and network partitions can all cause two clients to hold the same lock.
-I'd prefer queue serialization for safety-critical operations." |
+| "Why not use distributed locks with Redis?" | Understanding of distributed lock limitations | "All distributed locks — including Redis Redlock — have partial failure modes.
+Clock skew, GC pauses, and network partitions can cause two clients to believe they hold the same lock.
+This isn't unique to Redis; ZooKeeper and etcd leases have similar edge cases.
+I'd prefer queue serialization for safety-critical operations and reserve distributed locks for best-effort mutual exclusion." |